edgeworx/docs/content/en/docs/more/maintenance.md

 This is a broad outline of the steps that can occur during node maintenance.
 Note that only some of these steps may occur for any particular maintenance event.

-- Darcy Cloud initiates the update process by opening a connection with Deviceplane Agent, and then executing an update script on the node via Deviceplane.
+- Edgeworx Cloud initiates the update process by opening a connection with Deviceplane Agent, and then executing an update script on the node via Deviceplane.
   - Note that a login session may appear in your node's log files.
 This is the update process at work.